How Can Food Poisoning Be Prevented?

 - Cysticercosis can lead to neurologic and ocular complications, and rarely death.

-- Cysticercosis can be prevented by educating individuals about proper food handling, avoidance of raw or undercooked pork, and good personal hygiene.
+- Cysticercosis can be prevented by educating individuals about proper food handling, good personal hygiene, and improved sanitation.

 What is cysticercosis?